dhan112099/NodeGraph_PMI/README.md

 }
 ```

-Then, when NodeGraphManager_BuildFlowChartContextMenu event invoked, add menu items to ContextMenu.
+Then, when the NodeGraphManager_BuildFlowChartContextMenu event is invoked, add menu items to ContextMenu.

 ```cs
 "NodeGraphSamples/MainWindow.xaml.cs"